mweidner037/list-positions-formatting/README.md

 TimestampFormatting's sort order uses [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamp), with ties broken by `creatorID`.
 This sort order works well in general, including in collaborative settings with or without a central server.

-### RichList
+### Class RichList

 Convenience wrapper for a List with TimestampFormatting.

-RichList has an API more similar to a traditional rich-text data structure, combining indexed access, values, and formatting in a single object.
+RichList has an API similar to a traditional rich-text data structure, combining indexed access, values, and formatting in a single object.
 E.g., it has a `getFormatAt(index)` method.

 Notable methods: